 New sellers often grapple with the question: “Should I collect sales tax in every state to ensure I don’t miss the correct amount?”
 This dilemma can leave sellers feeling paralyzed, fearing potential tax-related repercussions.

-The short answer to the question is a big, “No, you should not just collect sales tax in every state.”
+The unequivocal answer is a resounding “No, you should not collect sales tax in every state.”

-In fact, it is illegal to collect sales tax in any state for which you are not duly registered to do so.
-Once you are registered with a state to collect sales tax, you must submit a sales tax report for each reporting period as required by that particular state.
-If you register with every state to collect sales tax, you would have fifty reports to do each quarter, month, or year depending on the reporting schedule.
-Actually, the reports must be done even if you sell nothing in the state during the reporting period, once you are registered to do so.
-That’s a lot of reports and zero reports.
+In fact, it is illegal to collect sales tax in any state unless you are duly registered to do so.
+Once registered, you must submit sales tax reports for each reporting period as mandated by the specific state.
+Collecting in every state would lead to an overwhelming administrative burden, with potentially fifty reports due each quarter, month, or year, depending on the reporting schedule.
+Even if you make zero sales in a state during a reporting period, you still need to submit a report once registered.